cds-snc/digital-canada-ca/README.md

     git clone https://github.com/cds-snc/digital-canada-ca.git
     ```

-2. Load submodules
+2. If you do not have Hugo installed on your machine, install it:

     ```
-    cd digital-canada-ca
-    git submodule update --init --recursive
-    ```
-3. If you do not have Hugo installed on your machine, install it:

-    ```
     brew install hugo
     ```

-4. Serve:
+3. Serve:

     ```
     hugo server -D